SopiMlab/DeepLearningWithAudio/00_introduction/README.md

 The command line looks like this :
 **ssh -p 63635 e5132-admin@ml-lab-00cec95c-0f8d-40ef-96bb-8837822e93b6.westeurope.cloudapp.azure.com**

-Open a **Terminal window**, paste the she command line that you copied and click on enter
+Open a **Terminal window**, paste the command line that you copied and click on enter

+Now you are in the **Deep Learning with Audio VM**
 ```
 ```